red-perfume/red-perfume.github.io/markdown/task-runner-api.md

 ### API Implementation Status: ALPHA

 The documented API is fully implemented and tested.
-Though there are many edge cases that have not been covered yet (see: [issues](https://github.com/red-perfume/red-perfume/issues)), and some more advanced parts of the **features** yet to be implemented (also: [issues](https://github.com/red-perfume/red-perfume/issues)).
+Though there are many edge cases that have not been covered yet (see: [project board](https://github.com/orgs/red-perfume/projects/2)), and some more advanced parts of the **features** yet to be implemented (also: [project board](https://github.com/orgs/red-perfume/projects/2)).

 ### API Documentation